Idaho Primary Election · May 19, 202609days·03hrs·45min·24secFind Polling Place →

 Campaign and Endorsements

-Blanksma filed for the District 8 Senate seat at the end of the February 2026 filing period, as reported by Idaho Education News.
+Blanksma filed for the District 8 Senate seat at the end of the February 2026 filing period, as reported by the Idaho Capital Sun.
 She faces incumbent Sen. Christy Zito and former Rep. Terry Gestrin in the May 19 Republican primary.
 Blanksma has been endorsed by the Idaho Farm Bureau and the Idaho State Fraternal Order of Police.
 Democrat John Garrett is running in the Democratic primary for the general election seat.
 The general election is November 3, 2026.

 News Stories